vhsconnect/glacier-wk/README.md

 - glacier-wk will write and read from vaults in your Default region as set in your aws configuration
 - glacier-wk can not create vaults.
 You'll need to log into your AWS console and create a vault before being able to upload anything
 - AWS glacier is really cheap but you pay for storage AND retrieval https://aws.amazon.com/s3/pricing/s
 - The official maximum size of an archive to upload is 40TB, but I have only tested with files up to 150GB.
+Please open an issue if a larger file fails to upload.
 - The larger the file is, the larger the chunk size you should select from the prompt to split your file.
 Chunk size can range from 1Mb to around 2GB.
 It's recommended you pick the largest possible chunk size.
+- For many of the commands below, you'll find that the cli asks you to provide a project name.
+This essentially referes to directories that glacier-wk creates to keep all configuration Ids organized and easier to manage.

 ## Installation